 In a world of breaking news and overflowing media updates, journalists often have minutes, if not seconds, to find resources and stories.
 Alongside a significant shift in media consumption, the media landscape has changed considerably, becoming a hybrid of traditional and digital media.

 Given all these changes, what’s an independent artist or cultural organization to do to build long-term, successful media relations and secure great coverage?
-Culture Days’ PR Guide has been developed to provide Culture Days event organizers with the promotional know-how to help them increase public awareness of and attendance at their events, raise their profile and strengthen their ongoing presence in their community beyond the Culture Days weekend.
+Culture Days’ PR Guide has been developed to provide Culture Days event organizers with the promotional know-how to help them increase public awareness of and attendance at their events, raise their profile and strengthen their ongoing presence in their community beyond the Culture Days celebration.
 The key is to match your event concept with the appropriate audience, i.e. those who will attend, cover or participate in your Culture Days event.

 Before you begin, you should start thinking about a narrative that your audience will care about.
 Instead of developing a message to impress media, make sure your messaging resonates with your audience.
 Not sure if it works?
 Have a long-term “customer”/friend/student read it before sending it to media.

 Think outside the box.
 Take a step back and look at your event, organization or arts practice at a microscopic level.
 In other words, dissect it.
 Now ask yourself: what am I doing that’s notable?
 Once you have the answer, develop your messaging around that.

 Create high quality content.
 If you have a blog, adopting a content creation strategy with a focus on quality and regularity is key.
 If you don’t have a blog, you should set up one for free (e.g. on WordPress, Blogger, Blogspot, or any of a number of free, easy-to-use online platforms) and start publishing quality content that is relevant to your organization/practice.
 Start telling your own story through blogging or social media.